dealing with buyer's agents

 Questions like - Has the client been pre-approved for a mortgage?
 Do they have to sell their existing home before buying another one?
 Are they familiar with the area?
 How long have they been looking for a property with that buyer's agent?

-Asking these questions will help you to determine how much effort the buyer's agent has put into working with the buyer(s), and you can use this information to quickly assess how much commission you need to offer the buyer's agent to get them to show your home to their buyer(s).
+Asking these questions will help you to determine how much effort the buyer's agent has put into working with the buyer(s), and you can use this information to quickly assess how much commission you need to offer the buyer's agent to encourage them to show your home to their buyer(s).

-D) The sale.In the case where there is a buyer's agent involved in the sale, once you and the buyer's agent have come to an acceptable agreement, the buyer will make an offer through the buyer's agent, which he/she will present to you.
-At this point, you can counter or accept the offer.
+In the case where there is a buyer's agent involved in the sale - once you and the buyer's agent have come to an acceptable agreement, the buyer will make an offer through the buyer's agent, which he/she will present to you.
+At this point, you can counter, reject, or accept the offer.
 Regardless of whether you accept the offer or counter it, make sure that you have included a clause that stipulates that your lawyer must approve the offer, as a condition of accepting it fully.
-Typical wording for this can be as follows: "This offer is subject to the seller's lawyer's approval within 48-72 hours of the time of the offer".
+Please be sure to seek the advice of a legal professional at this point, if you haven't already done so.

 In order to complete the sale of your property, you may need to provide your buyer with a sales contract that is acceptable for your province.
 We have supplied the sales contracts in select provinces, namely AB, BC, MB, NB, NL, NS, ON, PE, & SK.
 Some buyers will come prepared with their own paperwork and sales contract, and some buyers will come with a buyer's agent.